-Nothing quite beats a mountain of ice cream covered with a hurricane of sprinkles and oceans of buttercream as far as the eye can see.
-That’s right, we’re exploring London’s most decadent and outrageous dessert shops.
-Culture Trip London hopes you have your stretchy pants and dessert spoons at the ready, because this list is serious business.
+Nothing quite beats a mountain of ice cream covered with sprinkles and buttercream as far as the eye can see.
+That’s right; we’re exploring London’s most decadent and outrageous dessert shops.
+Get your stretchy pants and dessert spoons at the ready, because this list is serious business.

 Dominique Ansel Bakery

 New York-based Dominique Ansel Bakery, inventors of the ‘cronut’, a croissant-doughnut hybrid, have made London their second home.
 With a sugar-filled menu of dreams, not only can you order the cronut of the month, you can go all in with an afternoon tea in the garden, too!
 These cronuts are filled to the brim with flavour and the quaint setting of the bakery sets them off perfectly.
 Dominique Ansel Bakery’s sweet treats will look perfect on your Instagram feed!

 It may surprise you to know that London is home to ‘the world’s first and only pastry specialist patisserie in the world’, Maitre Choux.
 The window displays are filled daily with incredible eclairs, choux and chouquettes, enough to make any Parisian jealous.
 Oh, and did we mention they are created by a three-star Michelin pastry chef?
 If you want to add a little bit of class to your sugar fix, then this is the place to go.
 The broad range of flavours are updated constantly, which is the perfect excuse to frequently return for another taste.